r08945002/DarkraNet/README.md

   python3 test_segmentation.py
   ```
   > ⚠️ ***IMPORTANT NOTE*** ⚠️
-  > Make sure your have copied the `NBI` folder to the `TestDataset` folder so that you can predict the result of  `NBI` dataset.
+  > Make sure you have copied the `NBI` folder to the `TestDataset` folder so that you can predict the result of  `NBI` dataset.
   > You can also put your best model weight path in `test_segmentation.py` line 70.